mdn/content/files/en-us/web/api/performance_api/reporting_backforward_cache_not_restored_reasons/index.md

 ### Reporting bfcache blocking in cross-origin `<iframe>`s

-When a page has cross-origin frames embedded, we limit the amount of information shared about them to avoid leaking cross-origin information.
-We only include information that the outer page already knows, and whether the cross-origin subtree caused bfcache blocking or not.
-We don't include any blocking reasons or information about lower levels of the subtree (even if some sub-levels are same-origin).
+When a page has cross-origin frames embedded, the amount of information shared about them is limited to avoid leaking cross-origin information.
+Only information that the outer page already knows is included, and whether the cross-origin subtree caused bfcache blocking or not.
+No blocking reasons or information about lower levels of the subtree (even if some sub-levels are same-origin) are included.

 For example: